olaxe/gandi-livedns/README.md

+Fork from the excellent jbbodart/gandlive-dns to add multiarch support

 # gandi-livedns

 The purpose of this container is to update DNS zone records using Gandi's LiveDNS (http://doc.livedns.gandi.net/) with your WAN IP.